kylerbrown/bark/specification.md

-The BARK format is a specification for storing electrophysiological, acoustic, and behavioral data along with associated metadata and derived quantities in a hierarchical structure.
-BARK is essentially
+# Bark
+Bark is a minimal implementation of [ARF](https://github.com/melizalab/arf).

+Much of this specification is copied directly from the ARF spec, and the ARF spec is sole source of truth if there are any ambiguities.

-[ARF](https://github.com/melizalab/arf), but does not use HDF5 format, instead leveraging the heirarchical nature of the filesystem and three common data formats:
+This implementation leverages the hierarchical nature of the file system and three common data formats:

 + comma separated vectors (CSV)
 + YAML
 + Raw binary arrays

-Conversion between ARF and BARK files should be easy as they have an identical high-level description, only the implementation is different.
+Conversion between ARF and Bark files should be easy as only the implementation is different.

-The advantages of BARK over ARF:

-+ filesystem directories and plaintext files are easier than HDF5 files to explore and modify.
-BARK is compatible with standard UNIX tools such as `find`, `grep`, `cp` etc. And the data should be easy to load and manipulate in any programming language.
-+ raw binary files are the closest thing to a "standard" in electrophysiology.
-BARK datasets can be opened by a variety of common open-source and proprietary neuroscience utilities.
-+ robustness to corruption -- corrupt HDF5 files cannot be read or recovered.
-If a single BARK dataset is corrupted, all the data is still readable.
-+ minimal requirements: HDF5 is not required.

-Disadvantages:

-+ Because a BARK file isn't a file (it's a directory tree), data must be rolled into an archive format if a single file is desired (.zip or .tar).

 An example BARK tree: